Allowable Blood Loss Calculator

 The allowable blood loss calculation is an essential part of the pre-surgery routine.
 It estimates how much blood a patient can lose before reaching a dangerously low level of hemoglobin.
 In this article, you can find information on what is the maximum allowable blood loss and what formula we use.

-Disclaimer: We try our best to make our Omni Calculators as precise and reliable as possible.
-However, this tool can never replace professional medical advice.
+We try our best to make our Omni Calculators as precise and reliable as possible.
+However, this tool can never replace a professional doctor's assessment.
+All information on this website is for informational purposes only and is not intended to serve as a substitute for medical consultation.
+Always consult your results with a healthcare provider.

-How to use the allowable blood loss calculator?
+How to use the allowable blood loss calculator

 1. Choose the sex/age category of the patient – the calculator uses several different coordinates, whether they're a newborn baby or an adolescent male.